Follow the service on the You Tube link above or on the

 10:30 AMVirtual Worship

-During the pandemic crisis of Covid-19, virtual worship for New Hope, Kannapolis and St. Mark's, Salisbury can be seen on the St. Mark's New Hope Lutheran Parish Facebook page.
-This service will be placed on this website shortly thereafter.
+During the pandemic crisis of Covid-19, virtual worship for New Hope, Kannapolis and St. Mark's, Salisbury can be seen on the St. Mark's New Hope Lutheran Parish Facebook page or click on the You Tube link above.